The Ultimate Direct Response Facebook Advertising Guide

 Naming Conventions

-Naming conventions are free from but it can be helpful to define what elements you want to call out.
+Naming conventions are free form but it can be helpful to define what elements you want to call out.

-This ensures you are capturing all key elements needed for insights and Facebook Ad optimizations.
+This ensures you capture all key elements needed for insights and Facebook Ad optimizations.

 For example: